SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

 Introduction
 ------------------------------------------------

-This page document the internal data structure user by SpinalHDL to store and modify the netlist described by the user through the SpinalHDL API.
+This page provides documentation on the internal data structure utilized by SpinalHDL for storing and modifying the netlist described by users via the SpinalHDL API.

 General structure
 ------------------------